shivendra90/RepData_PeerAssessment1/programming assignment 1/PA1_template.md

 library(ggplot2)
 library(knitr)
 ```

-Dowload the dataset and store it.
+# Loading and preprocessing the data
+We simply download and store the date set with download.file() function and store it as usual in the functioning directory.

 ```r
 url <- 'https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip'
 download.file(url, destfile = 'activity.zip', method = 'curl')
 ```

-Read and summarise the dataset to answer questions related to the first part.
-Necessary changes pertaining to changing the class of the concerned columns is also important.
+# Reporting mean and median.

+Reporting the mean and median of the whole data is rather a simple step.
+First convert some columns to proper classes and run mean and median functions to extract some important statistics.
+Executing the summary() is also another good option.
+Read the data and do necessary changes as required.

 ```r
 activity <- read.csv('activity.csv', sep = ',', header = TRUE)